ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 In our example, the inventory file defines the groups ``eos``, ``ios``, ``vyos`` and a "group of groups" called ``switches``.
 Further details about subgroups and inventory files can be found in the :ref:`Ansible inventory Group documentation <subgroups>`.

 Because Ansible is a flexible tool, there are a number of ways to specify connection information and credentials.
 We recommend using the ``[my_group:vars]`` capability in your inventory file.
-Here's what it would look like if you specified your SSH passwords (encrypted with Ansible Vault) among your variables:

 .. code-block:: ini